nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Date time formats

-The following time formats can be appended after a whitespace to the end of any of the above date formats.
+The following time formats can be appended after a whitespace to the end of the above date formats.

 - HH:mm
 - HHmm